Latinx Student Organizations

 Contact Email: email@example.com

-LSU provides students a place to express their Latino culture at the University of Maryland.
-The LSU serves as a home away from home to students who may feel lost on a campus as large as College Park.
-Students are given the opportunity to meet other Latinxs and form lasting friendships, as well as gaining a sense of familia.
+LSU provides students a place to express, celebrate, and engage with their Latinx culture at the University of Maryland.
+LSU serves as a home away from home to students who may feel lost on a campus as large as College Park.
+Students are given the opportunity to meet other Latinx people and form lasting friendships, as well as gain a sense of familia.
 The LSU is also very focused with what its members have to say, so the overall feel and attitude of LSU reflects its constituents.
-To achieve our mission we divide our efforts into Committees.
+To achieve our mission we divide our efforts into committees.

 La Familia Mentoring Program

-La Familia Mentoring Program is a program to assist Hispanic/Latino/a first-year students as well as transfers with their college transition by providing one-on-one guidance and support through the use of peer mentors.
-We are currently accepting Mentor and Mentee applications for the 2009-2010 academic school year.
-As a La Familia Mentor, you will be able to serve as a role model to incoming Hispanic/Latino/a first-year students, attend events with your mentee throughout the year, make recommendations about the many resources available on campus, be an academic support for your mentee, and have fun!
+La Familia Mentoring Program is a program assisting Latinx first-year students as well as transfers with their college transition by providing one-on-one guidance and support through the use of peer mentors.
+As a La Familia Mentor, you will be able to serve as a role model to incoming Latinx first-year students, attend events with your mentee throughout the year, make recommendations about the many resources available on campus, be an academic support for your mentee, and have fun!
 As a La Familia Mentee, you will be able to explore the campus with one-on-one guidance, attend events with your mentor throughout the year, use the many resources available to you on campus, engage in other cultures and backgrounds, and have academic support.

 Political Latinxs United for Movement and Action in Society (PLUMAS)